Restorative Yoga With Bolsters Or Blocks:

-We’ll get into the basics of this practice and touch on using yoga bolsters and yoga blocks with this yoga form.
+We’ll get into the basics of restorative yoga.
+In addition, discuss using yoga bolsters and yoga blocks with this style.

 Why Should You Add Bolsters and Blocks to Your Practice?

-To properly do restorative yoga, you may need a few different tools.
-Props like blankets, bolsters, or yoga blocks are sometimes helpful for your practice to complete certain asanas with more effectiveness, especially for beginners.
-These props can aide in holding poses for longer durations then with more traditional types of yoga.
+To properly perform restorative yoga, you may need a few different tools.
+Props like blankets, bolsters, or yoga blocks, are sometimes helpful for your practice to complete certain asanas with more effectiveness.
+Specifically, for beginners.
+These props can aide in holding poses for longer durations then with more traditional styles of yoga.

-Restorative yoga involves holding asanas for prolonged periods of time (sometimes 10 minutes or longer, but often in that 5-10 minute range), so in all actuality your sessions may only last for a handful of asanas.
-Hence, you'll want to help support your body with bolsters, blocks, or blankets, to make each pose as effective as possible, and reap the full benefits of your session(s).
+Restorative yoga involves holding asanas for prolonged periods of time.
+Oftentimes, 10 minutes or longer.
+However, 5-10 being the norm.
+In all actuality, your sessions may only last for a handful of asanas.
+Hence, you’ll want to help support your body with bolsters, blocks, or blankets.
+Furthermore, adding to effectives and comfort of each session.

-With many types f yoga including vinyasa yoga, or flow yoga, sequences are going to occur quicker.
-These types of yoga maneuvers activate and stimulate many different muscle groups throughout the sequences.
-However, with restorative yoga, it is a more relaxed type of practice, which really engages the aspect of stretching and specific muscle groups for a prolonged period of time.
+In popular Vinyasa yoga, or flow yoga, sequences are going to occur quicker.
+These types of yoga maneuvers activate and stimulate many different muscle groups throughout sequences.
+However, with restorative yoga, it is a relaxed type of practice.
+Particularly, one that engages aspects of stretching of specific muscle groups, for a prolonged period of time.
 As you progress with each hold, your stretches should get deeper.

-Many may even follow a flow yoga sessions or other faster paced yoga routine with restorative yoga, once they are warmed-up, making it easier to get that deep stretch.
-This type of therapeutic practice is fantastic when used as a cool-down session, helping to slow the breathing, blood pressure and other physiological functions back to normal.
+Many follow-up a flow yoga session or other fast paced yoga routine with restorative yoga.
+Consequently, the muscles are warmed-up.
+Thus, making it easier to get that deep stretch.
+This type of therapeutic practice is fantastic when used as a cool-down session.
+As a result, slowing breathing, blood pressure, and other physiological functions, back to normal.

-Benefits of Restorative Yoga With Bolsters and Blocks:
+Benefits of Restorative Yoga With Bolsters Or Blocks:

 1. Deeper Relaxation

-If you remember from previous discussions, yoga in general is a mind-body exercise and helps decrease symptoms of stress and anxiety.
-Yoga itself supports stress management and mental health.
+Yoga in general is a mind-body exercise.
+Furthermore, helping to decrease symptoms of stress and anxiety.
+Yoga itself, supports stress management and mental health.

-According to IJOY or The International Journal of Yoga, yoga should be considered as a complementary method in treatment for certain disorders as it has shown to increase feeling of relaxation, improve confidence and lower irritability.
+According to IJOY or The International Journal of Yoga, yoga should be considered as a complementary method in treatment for certain disorders.
+Yoga has shown to increase feelings of relaxation, improve confidence, and lower irritability.
 These include stress, anxiety, depression and other mood disorders.